ASU Just Gave Every Student Access to ChatGPT Edu

 ASU’s decision didn’t happen in isolation.
 OpenAI’s 2024 partnership portfolio included Reddit, News Corp, and Apple, placing a public university alongside tech giants [Britannica].
 That positioning signals something important about where AI companies see education heading.

 Several major institutions have already contacted ASU about replicating the program.
-The economics are compelling: Enterprise access costs less per student than many traditional software licenses while providing broader utility across disciplines.
+The economics are compelling: institutional access costs less per student than many traditional software licenses while providing broader utility across disciplines.
 For budget-conscious administrators, the cost-benefit framework is hard to ignore.

 The competitive pressure extends beyond campus.
 Employers increasingly expect graduates to demonstrate practical AI proficiency.
 Much like computer literacy shifted from optional to mandatory over the past three decades, AI literacy is following the same path, just faster.
 Students graduating without hands-on AI experience may find themselves at a disadvantage in job markets where these tools are already standard.